kukuu/JAVA/Projects.md

 2.  **Real-Time Alert Correlation Engine:** Consumes multiple Kafka streams (e.g., 911 calls, social media keywords, sensor alerts), uses geospatial libraries to correlate by location, and flags potential critical incidents: https://chat.deepseek.com/a/chat/s/f156cf53-1c7f-4238-a9b5-100a68bb79d8 | https://github.com/kukuu/Real-Time-Alert-Correlation-Engine/blob/main/README.md
 3.  **Inter-Agency Data Gateway:** A REST/GraphQL API that aggregates data from different legacy sources (via file parsing, JDBC), enforces RBAC, and presents a unified view of a person or vehicle of interest.
 4.  **Tactical Communication Simulator:** A socket-based application simulating secure, low-bandwidth messaging between units, with message prioritization and delivery acknowledgment.

+- DS Queery
+  Use modern  JAVA framework, distributed architecture, cloud native and REACT best practices to design, build and test this project ''XXXXXX'.
+Provide the architecture, data flow, directory structure and the code" Make security, reliability, data integration core.
+Use REACT for the UI.
+Align this work with best practices from the LE - Law Enforcement expectations perspective - covering the 4 Phases defined earlier - ''Java with a Security & Reliability Mindset, Data Handling & Interoperability , Specialized Defence & LE Topics, and Architecture & Deployment''.Provide startup scripts for the terminal for backend and frontend.
+Provide ''COMPLETE RUNNING INSTRUCTIONS'' for rnunbook.md